Elbląg – Dominican Friary

 History

-The construction of one of the oldest brick churches and friary in the Teutonic Knights state was started by the Dominicans in 1246, after obtaining permission from the Land Master of the Teutonic Order, Hermann Balk.
-First, after the brickworks had been established, before 1260, a small oratory (later the chancel of the church) was built.
-Then the works probably stopped due to the outbreak of the Great Prussian Uprising of 1260-1274, and after its pacification, the oratory was rebuilt in the early Gothic style.
-The results of these works were partially destroyed by the great fire of the town at the turn of 1287-1288, which, however, became an impulse to enlarge the rebuilt church with the nave.
-It was built at the end of the 13th century, and the chancel was also raised with a rood arch and covered with a vault.
-In the mid-fourteenth century, the southern aisle was erected, as well as the monastery cloister, adjacent to the church building on the north side.
+The consent for the foundation of the Dominican friary in Elbląg, one of the oldest brick sacral buildings in the Teutonic Knights state, was issued in 1239 by the Land Master Hermann Balk.
+However, the monks began construction work in 1246, after the town was founded and permission was obtained from the Grand Master Heinrich von Hohenlohe.
+First, a brickyard was established, and before 1260 a small oratory was built (later the chancel of the church).
+Then, work probably stopped due to the outbreak of the great Prussian uprising of 1260-1274.
+After it was pacified, the oratory was rebuilt in the early Gothic style.
+The results of this work were partially destroyed by the great town fire of 1287-1288, which, however, became an impulse to enlarge the rebuilt church with a nave and to raise the chancel.
+These changes were introduced at the end of the 13th century.
+In the mid-14th century, the southern aisle was built, as well as the monastery cloister, adjacent to the church on the north side.

-At the end of the 18th century, the gable of the chancel was lowered and, together with the sacristy, covered with a common roof.
-In the 1880s, the church was renovated in a romantic spirit.
-The interior of the nave and choir was covered with a neo-Gothic polychrome, the chancel arch was moved to align it with the axis of the nave, and in the ground floor part of the southern wall six window openings received a neo-Gothic frames.
-At this stage, the western vestibule received the form of a neo-Gothic porch flanked by two projections.
+At the end of the 18th century, the gable of the church’s chancel was lowered and, together with the sacristy, it was covered with a new, common roof.
+A little later, in the years 1817-1818, part of the monastery buildings was demolished: the school, refectory and granary.
+In the 1880s, the church was renovated in the romantic form.
+The interior of the nave and chancel was covered with neo-Gothic polychrome, the chancel arch was moved to align it with the axis of the nave, and in the ground floor part of the southern wall, six windows received neo-Gothic frames.
+At this stage, the western vestibule was transformed into a neo-Gothic porch flanked by two projections.
 The southern porch received a similar neo-Gothic decor.
-During the warfare of the Second World War, the building was severely damaged, the chancel with the sacristy and the cloister only have survived.
-The reconstruction was carried out from the 1960s to the 1980s.
+During the warfare of World War II, the building was seriously damaged, only the chancel with the sacristy and the cloister survived.
+Reconstruction was carried out from the 1960s to the 1980s.

 Architecture